mui/mui-x/docs/data/charts/composition/composition.md

 ### Interaction

-You can also add interaction elements with `<ChartsAxisHighlight />` and `<ChartsTooltip />`.
+You can also add interaction elements such as `<ChartsAxisHighlight />` and `<ChartsTooltip />`.

 :::info
 By default the container is listening to mouse event to keep track of where the mouse is in the chart.

-If you don't use theaxis highlight or the tooltip, consider disabling this feature with `disableAxisListener` prop.
+If you don't use the axis highlight or the tooltip, consider disabling this feature with `disableAxisListener` prop.

 ```jsx
 <ChartContainer {...} disableAxisListener>